-FullStory records everything*
+FullStory captures everything*

 Getting started with search

 Virtually anything about a user session is indexed, making search one of FullStory’s most powerful features.
-FullStory records all the granular data that exists on the periphery of a session (for example: browser, IP location, time of visit, referrer URL, UTM parameters, etc.) and allows you to search for any combination of those attributes.
-We also record everything that renders in the browser and events therein, such as clicks, page navigations, field changes, typed text, and more.
+FullStory captures all the granular data that exists on the periphery of a session (for example: browser, IP location, time of visit, referrer URL, UTM parameters, etc.) and allows you to search for any combination of those attributes.
+We also capture everything that renders in the browser and events therein, such as clicks, page navigations, field changes, typed text, and more.

 Try typing anything and you'll instantly be given suggestions that match your typed characters.
 For example, if you're looking to find a user named Joe Schmo, start typing `J o` .
 We'll intelligently surface the top search hits for various fields that contain 'jo' and then you can click on the one that matches your intent.

 Scoped queries let you get precisely the result you want.
 If you are looking for "Rage Clicks" you may want to be more specific, such as looking for frustrated users in your checkout flow.
 Use the refine event icon to add a scope to your query.
 In this example, we've constrained our search to only those Rage Clicks that occurred on the Cart page: